CALCRIM No. 1515. Arson (Pen. Code, § 451(c) & (d))

 purpose.

-Someone acts maliciously when he or she intentionally does a wrongful
+As used here, someone acts maliciously when he or she intentionally does

-act or when he or she acts with the unlawful intent to defraud, annoy, or
+property) or when he or she acts with the unlawful intent to defraud,

 [A structure is any (building/bridge/tunnel/power plant/commercial or